Muosvr/cryptozombie/Solidity_web3js_notes.md

 ```

 # Deploying a contract
-There are some good resources on deploying your own token avaibale online, see linkes below.
+There are some good resources on quickly deploying your own token avaibale online, see linkes below.
 Note: cryptocurrency tokens are also contracts themselves

 https://medium.com/bitfwd/how-to-issue-your-own-token-on-ethereum-in-less-than-20-minutes-ac1f8f022793

 https://www.ethereum.org/token

 # web3.js
-handles communication and interaction between your front end to and the Ethereum blockchain.
+Inorder to for your web app front end to talk to and interact with the block chain, we need to use a web3.js file from Ethereum.

 Installation optioins
 ```bash